tompere/bg-pnd/README.md

 ###### `HTTP 204 NOT CONTENT`

-if status request is not done yet **or** no newer status request is done.
+if status request is not done yet **and** no newer status request is done.

 ###### `HTTP 410 GONE`